Jump to section:

 Entertainment costs are not allowable on sponsored projects except where specific costs that might be considered entertainment have a programmatic value and are authorized either in the approved budget or with prior written approval from the Federal awarding agency (CFR 200.438).
 This includes costs for meals, lodging, transportation and gratuities.

-Meetings and conferences may be allowable, if the primary purpose is the dissemination of technical information and is necessary and reasonable for successful performance.
-Costs that may be allowable include rental of facilities, speakers' fees, costs of meals and refreshments, local transportation, and other items incidental to such conferences unless further restricted by the terms and conditions of the award (CFR 200.432).
+Conferences and workshops may be allowable, if the primary purpose is the dissemination of technical information and is necessary and reasonable for successful performance.
+Costs that may be allowable include rental of facilities, speakers' fees, costs of meals and refreshments, local transportation, and other items incidental to such conferences unless further restricted by the terms and conditions of the award.
+See Uniform Guidance (CFR 200.432) for more information.

 Auditors and agency regulations are applying a conservative interpretation of the cost principles in this area and consider the cost of meals and food as an exceptional activity.
 Therefore, the University requires that meeting and conference expenses directly charged to a sponsored project be supported by documentation showing that the activity is directly related to the project.
 Examples of acceptable documentation include: